ibm-cloud-docs/gateway-appliance/cancel-gateway.md

 # Canceling a Gateway Appliance
 {: #cancel-gateway-appliance}

-You can cancel your Gateway Appliance at any time.
-To do so, perform the following procedure:
+You can cancel your Gateway Appliance at any time by following the instructions here.
+{: shortdesc}

 1. From your browser, open the [IBM Cloud catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com){:new_window} and log into your account.
 2. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the top left, then click **Classic Infrastructure**.